 Theme—your story has to deal with the issues that matter to your reader.

-Finally, I’ve divided the age levels into groups, separated by three asterisks, in the way they’re generally placed in different sections in libraries and bookstores, with all the varieties of picture book together, kids’ books together, and YA together.
+Finally, I’ve divided the age levels into groups of book categories, separated by three asterisks, in the way they’re generally placed in different sections in libraries and bookstores, with all the varieties of picture book together, kids’ books together, and YA together.
 Because the section they’re shelved in does matter.

 Length: Very short in terms of word count—0 to 100 words, probably less than 10 words per page.